It’s plain to see that we’re all in on inbound call leads.

 Do you know why?
 Because they make people come into their shops and BUY THINGS!

-Display the times that your call handlers are available, or even better, have a availability icon next to your phone number to overcome any objections one may have about calling the number.
+Display the times that your call handlers are available, or even better, have an availability icon next to your phone number to overcome any objections one may have about calling the number.

 Bonus points if it’s green and flashes.

 7 and 8.
-Enable AdWords Click to Call and Call Extensions Features
+Enable Google Ads Click to Call and Call Extensions Features

 Until now, all of the suggestions we’ve made have been focussed on the landing page, but that’s not the only place you can display numbers.

-If you’re a business on the internet, there’s a good chance you’re using AdWords (if not, why not?!).
-But did you know that AdWords has two features that are tailor made for businesses switched on to inbound call leads?
+If you’re a business on the internet, there’s a good chance you’re using Google Ads (if not, why not?!).
+But did you know that Google Ads has two features that are tailor-made for businesses switched on to inbound call leads?

 When you enable call extensions, Google will display a phone number alongside your ad in the search engine results page (SERP).

 Enabling them is easy!
-Simply head over to your AdWords account and:
+Simply head over to your Google Ads account and:

 - Go to your Campaigns tab